 Seal makes dominant black coat a little transparent and lets an underlying sable pattern shine through.

 Seal can give a very brownish shade even on a genetically black dog.
 And in a seal merle pattern, all of the still fully colored patches of the merle pattern will have a brownish shade.

-This is a rare combination since domino patterns are most often found in northern breeds or sighthounds and not in classical merle breeds.
-Domino removes eumelanin from any given pattern and gives light undercoat, it makes the areas where merle can do its thing smaller.
+This is a rare combination since domino patterns are most often found in northern breeds or sighthounds and not in any of the traditional merle breeds.
+Domino removes eumelanin from any given pattern and gives a lighter undercoat.
+So it makes the areas where merle can “do its thing” smaller.

 Some dogs with a combination like this can be found in Pomsky dogs or other dogs with a Husky background.
-We found an example of a mixed breed dog that could be a tan point domino merle (probably Mh/m ky/ky at/at eA/e).
+Here is an example of a mixed breed dog that could be a tan point domino merle (probably Mh/m ky/ky at/at eA/e).

 Great Danes can express a harlequin pattern (not to be confused with harlequin merle Mh).

 Harlequin is a merle modifier and a dog needs to be both merle and harlequin to express this pattern.
 Great Dane harlequin turns all diluted areas in a merle pattern to white.
 What remains is a pattern with solid black patches on a white base.

 Health Issues and Double Merle